McCarthy makes it clear: Embrace Trump's election lies or pay the price

 Rep. Liz Cheney’s refusal to go along with the GOP’s increasing embrace of Donald Trump’s lie, that the 2020 election was stolen from him, appears to have reached a crisis point for the third-ranking House Republican.

-“I have heard from members, concerned about her ability to carry out the job as conference chair, to carry out the message,” House Minority Leader Kevin McCarthy told reporters Tuesday.
+“I have heard from members, concerned about her ability to carry out the job as conference chair, to carry out the message,” House Minority Leader Kevin McCarthy told Fox News Tuesday.
 “We all need to be working as one if we’re able to win the majority.”
 The remarks come on the heels of a tweet from Cheney, in which the Wyoming congresswoman unequivocally pushed back on a statement Trump had issued earlier on Monday falsely calling Joe Biden’s victory “THE BIG LIE.”

 The 2020 presidential election was not stolen.
 Anyone who claims it was is spreading THE BIG LIE, turning their back on the rule of law, and poisoning our democratic system.